top of page

 AFTERNOON

-• Depending on the case mix most days include 4 to 5 basic general surgery cases and finish by three or 4 PM.
+• Depending on the case mix, most days finish by 5 PM.

 EVENING

-• Once surgeries are finished, there are many opportunities for relaxing at the hotel, taking a Salsa or chocolate-making class or socializing with your Medicos team.
+• There are opportunities for relaxing at the hotel, taking a cooking or chocolate-making class or socializing with your Medicos team.

 • Antigua has an incredible selection of restaurants within walking distance of the hotel.